choiway/prognog/README.md

-# Two minute Python job, 1.5 seconds with Rust
+# 90x faster Rust code?!

-Projecting security prices using brut force methods is expensive but often times it's the only way satisfy a curiousity.
-This time around, I was curious about how current volatility would affect future prices so I projected prices of a Apple stock for 60 days 500 times.
-I prototyped the algorithms in Python but then refactored the actual price generator in Rust.
+Projecting security prices using brut force methods is expensive but some times it's the only way to satisfy a curiousity.
+I was curious about how current volatility would affect future prices so I wrote a Python script to project Apple stock prices.
+After protyping the algorithm in Python, I optmized the price generation in Rust.

-I didn't find the actual projections as interesting at the near 99% decrease in time it took to generate the price.
+I didn't find the actual projections as interesting as the near 99% decrease in execution time it took to generate prices.
 In Python it took 2 minutes and 3 seconds to generate prices while in Rust it took a mere 1.5 seconds.

 ### Python Timing